|

 Cucharas River Bridge.

 The Cucharas River.
-Once we got to the property line with the Union Pacific the train was stopped and we all got off while the train went to the next siding so that the power could be run around.
-We will catch the train when it returns but that is the westbound story.
+Once we got to the property line with the Union Pacific, the train stopped and we all got off while the train went to the next siding so that the power could be run around.
+We will catch the train when it returns.